Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     File: 040-c4.c4 | Original CRC32: 1C9E9930 | Modified CRC32: 4C6D8667
     File: 040-p1.p1 | Original CRC32: 6DDE02C2 | Modified CRC32: B26122F7

 Dev note: I have no plan to support other ROM formats, MAME being the most common and popular.
-I guess converters between formats must exist but you're on your own to do this on your particular emulator.
+I guess converters between formats must exist but you're on your own to do this on your particular emulator / SD loader.

 ## Building the Neo Geo CD (version 1.0 - finished)